apache/druid/docs/querying/query-from-deep-storage.md

 Generally, the request body fields are the same between the `sql` and `sql/statements` endpoints.

-Apart from the context parameters mentioned [here](../multi-stage-query/reference.md#context-parameters) there are additional context parameters for `sql/statements` specifically:
+Apart from the context parameters mentioned [here](../multi-stage-query/reference.md#context-parameters) there are additional context parameters for `sql/statements`:

    - `executionMode`  (required) determines how query results are fetched.
 Set this to `ASYNC`.
    - `selectDestination` (optional) set to `durableStorage` instructs Druid to write the results of SELECT queries to durable storage.
 For result sets with more than 3000 rows, it is highly recommended to use `durableStorage`.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).